 Garden Shears or Secateurs are every gardener’s best friend.
 Well, why wouldn’t they be?
 Whether you are an avid or beginner gardener, pruning shears are used for a wide variety of tasks, and this is naturally why they get so beat up.
 That said, it is very easy to neglect garden shears from basic maintenance but with proper cleaning and sharpening, they will perform better and last longer.
-With these simple steps below, you will know how to lubricate and sharpen pruning shears like an expert, and they will be in much better shape for any gardening task at hand.
+With these simple steps below, you will know how to carry out maintenance of your secateurs – lubricating and sharpening pruning shears like an expert, and they will be in much better shape for any gardening task at hand.

 Always remember to be extra careful when handling sharp objects and wear necessary protective clothing.
 If you don’t feel comfortable doing it yourself then don’t.

 There is nothing more annoying than going about pruning your garden with a blunt pruner.
 You just end up struggling and ripping away bending branches, leaving your plant looking in terrible shape.
 So, it’s worth avoiding all your frustrations by simply investing your time into properly sharpening your secateurs.

 This can be done in two steps – first with a file and then a sharpening stone.

 You can begin using a coarse file by pushing the file along the edge of the pruner blade’s curved section.
 Remember to always move in the same direction while filing though.
 You will notice that with each file, the blade will morph into a brighter colour.

 Sharpening Secateurs With a Stone